eric-akh/LiteBiller/README.md

 4. Create the database schema using the scripts/CreateTables.sql (or run your own CREATE TABLE statements based on the structure above).

 ⚠️ Make sure your connection string is defined in LiteBiller.UI\App.config under LiteBillerDb.

+---

+## 🔧 Running Locally

+1. Make sure SQL Server or SQL Server Express is installed.
+2. Open the solution in Visual Studio.
+3. Set up the `LiteBiller` database manually or use the test SQL script at `LiteBiller.Tests/sql/setup.sql`.
+4. Run the application.

+---

+## 📂 Project Structure

+- `LiteBiller.Core` – Business logic and models
+- `LiteBiller.Data` – Repositories and data access
+- `LiteBiller.UI` – Windows Forms UI
+- `LiteBiller.Tests` – Unit and integration tests

+---

+## 🧪 Testing Strategy

+### CI (Continuous Integration)
+- ✅ Unit tests are automatically run on every push and pull request to `main` via GitHub Actions.
+- Test Framework: **NUnit**
+- Test Runner: `vstest.console.exe`

+### CD (Continuous Deployment)
+- 🚫 **Temporarily disabled**
+- Previously configured to run both unit and integration tests on PRs to the `production` branch.

+---

+## 🧪 Testing Locally

+- Run all tests using the **Test Explorer** in Visual Studio.
+- For integration tests, ensure your local database is set up and matches the connection string in `app.config`.

+---

+## 📄 License

+This project is licensed for personal and educational use.
+Feel free to fork and explore.